Rosetta and Chiko: apprehended at customs (or ‘are too many people buying amiibos?’)

 I leave my car blocking the entrance to the loading area and run in yelling like some sort of madman.
 A nice post lady seems to understand my plight and points me to a secret door hidden behind one of the many identical red vans and I march on in.
 I’m not leaving without my amiibo.

-Okay, so that’s essentially the end part of my ordeal to get the Rosalina and Luma amiibo figure.
-If you’re not sure what that is it’s basically a really rare one.
-In Pokékmon card terms it’s a Charizard, and if it was a Sega Saturn game it would be Panzer Dragoon Saga.
+Okay, so that covers the end my ordeal to get the Rosalina and Luma amiibo figure.
+If you’re not sure what that is, it’s basically a plastic toy – but a rare one.
+In Pokékmon card terms it would be a Charizard, and if it was a Sega Saturn game it would be Panzer Dragoon Saga.
 As well as having to go to the delivery office I had to wait two weeks for it to arrive from Japan and pay extra for the international postage (totalling £17, compared to a RRP of £10.99) as it’s completely sold out in the UK.
 Then there was £11.54 worth of customs, which included a shameless £8 handling fee.
 So yeah, I literally spent my morning rescuing a princess who had been taken hostage.
 Unfortunately this climaxed in me paying the ransom to ensure her safe release, not me jumping over a giant turtle, hitting a big switch, and watching the turtle fall into a pit of lava.

 Nintendo has currently sold 5.7 million amiibo figures.
 This is a huge number, but what does it even mean when demand has been left unmet?
 Rosalina has gained notoriety for being one of the worst to suffer from stock shortages, but newer amiibos such as Shulk and Ness look as if they will be equally hard to find.
 Other characters such as Villager, Little Mac and Wii Fit trainer remain rare too, and even the likes of Captain Falcon, Zelda and Fox have fallen victim to the shortage.